 First, you may find a few more flight options.
 Don’t get me wrong, flights are still limited in Missoula, but you will find flights to major hubs such as Seattle, Salt Lake City, Chicago, and more.

 Second, flights into Missoula may be cheaper than flying into Kalispell.
-Obviously it pays to check to make sure that is the case, but when I planned my trip, it was just slightly cheaper to fly into Missoula.
+Obviously it pays to check to make sure that is the case, but when I planned my trip, it was ever so slightly cheaper to fly into Missoula.

 Third, and the biggest reason, rental cars are significantly cheaper in Missoula than in Kalispell.
 For us, rental cars were half the cost in Missoula, meaning we saved over $300 on our rental car.
 For me, that’s a good enough reason to add a bit of extra driving.